-Whilst this review on this Apprenticeship was happening, the IMI were also consulting with the sector to update and amend the SVQ plus Diploma for Heavy Goods and Public Service Vehicle Maintenance and Repair at SCQF Level 7.
+Whilst this review on this Apprenticeship was happening, the IMI were also consulting with the sector to update and amend the SVQ and Diploma for Heavy Goods and Public Service Vehicle and the SVQ for Vehicle Fitting, all at SCQF Level 5.
 As this involved discussing take up of products, we also discussed their relevance to Apprenticeship take up which helped our understanding of their experience of delivery and reasons for take up across the levels etc.